gvegayon/appliedsnar/docs/05-ergms-constrains.md

 an egocentric study.
 The second group, called `A`, is composed of people mentioned by egos in `E` but were not surveyed.
 Assume that individuals in `A` can only connect to individuals in `E`; moreover, individuals in `E` have no restrictions connecting to each other.
-In other words, only two types of ties exist: `A-A` and `A-E`.
+In other words, only two types of ties exist: `E-E` and `A-E`.
 The question is now, how can we enforce such a constraint in an ERGM?

 Using offsets, and in particular, setting coefficients to `-Inf` provides